Motorcycles are the epitome of cool, rugged, and edgy. From the beautiful paint jobs to the unique construction.

 What separates a professional photographer from a hobbyist is their knowledge and grasp on composition and perspective.
 As if you were photographing portraits or pets, your objective is to make the bike look good.

 Break out those knee pads and get down low to the ground!
-This often means squatting down or sinking to your knees.
-Lower your eyes and camera to the level of the tank or headlight.
+This often means squatting down or sinking to your knees to get a great shot of your bike.
+Lower your eyes and camera to the level of the tank or headlight and give your best shot.

-It’s the one trick that makes any bike look much better.
+It’s a general rule of thumb that makes any bike look much better.

 4. Matte Bikes